-Searching for payroll solutions can be as confusing as doing payroll itself.
+Searching for payroll solutions can be as confusing as payroll processing itself for small business owners and HR managers.
 As you’re researching possible providers, it won’t be long before you compare ADP vs. Paychex.
-These payroll giants offer a wide range of services from payroll to benefits administration and HR management.
+Each payroll company offers a wide range of services from running payroll to benefits administration and HR management.

 ADP vs Paychex overview

-ADP provides many different services for small, medium, and large businesses, and many of these services are available a la carte or as integrated suites.
-If the conventional plans don’t fit your needs, you can choose from partner programs and franchise accounts, or private accountant networks.
-ADP’s multinational presence means that companies located across several countries or US locations can find expert advice navigating international or multi-state taxes and fees.
+ADP Workforce is a full-service payroll company that provides many different services for small, medium, and large businesses, and many of these services are available a la carte or as integrated suites.
+If the conventional plans don’t fit your needs, you can choose from partner programs and franchise accounts or private accountant networks.
+ADP’s multinational presence means that companies located across several countries or US locations can find expert advice navigating international or multi-state payroll taxes and fees.

 In addition to payroll services, ADP also offers HR consulting and internal solutions including:

 - Human capital management (HCM)

 - Time and attendance tracking

 - Employee handbook creation